 The SWITCH function compares a single value against a list and returns the first match’s result.
 SWITCH returns a user-defined default value if you have not matched items.
 The first argument (expression) is a constant.
 You can use cell references or formulas.

 We have created a sample data set to show how the function works.
 The range F3:G6 contains a helper table with the given Category and the corresponding discounts.
-We want to find the matching pairs in column D based on the helper table.
+Based on the helper table, we want to find the matching pairs in column D.